Get insider access

 4. Best Budget Speaker For iPhone

-Even if you want to spend less on a speaker, some great budget-friendly options on the market are easy to use with your iPhone, including the Anker Soundcore Flare 2.
-For a low price, it makes a noticeable improvement compared to listening to music through your iPhone's built-in speakers, with clear and accurate reproduction of voices and other instruments in the mix.
-Plus, it has a cool design with flashing lights that you can customize in its app to bring more excitement to your favorite tunes.
-While in the app, you can even switch up the speaker's sound thanks to its graphic EQ and presets.
+If you want to spend even less on a speaker, some great budget-friendly options, including the Anker Soundcore Flare 2, are easy to use with your iPhone.
+For a low price, it's a noticeable improvement over listening to music through your iPhone's built-in speakers.
+It reproduces voices and other instruments in the mix accurately and with detail.
+Plus, it has a cool design with lights that flash to the beat, bringing more excitement to your favorite tunes.
+You can use the companion app to switch up the light show to suit your mood and adjust the speaker's sound using its graphic EQ and presets.

-Overall, this speaker has a small and portable design that lets you bring the party with you on the go, so you can carry it around with your iPhone to listen to music.
-Pair it with your iPhone over Bluetooth to listen to your favorite tracks, and you can also use Siri through your phone to control the device.
-It's rated IPX7 for water resistance, meaning it can withstand some exposure to the elements, and its eight-hour battery life is good for a day on the go.
-Unfortunately, its battery doesn't last as long as the Ultimate Ears MEGABOOM 3, so you'll have to charge it up more often.
+Overall, this speaker has a small and portable design that lets you bring the party on the go.
+You can pair it with your iPhone over Bluetooth to listen to your favorite tracks and use Siri through your phone to control the device.
+It's rated IPX7 for water resistance, meaning it can withstand some exposure to rain or spills, and its just over eight-hour battery life is suitable for a day on the go.
+Unfortunately, its battery doesn't last as long as the Ultimate Ears MEGABOOM 4, so you'll have to charge it up more often.
 Still, for the price, this speaker is a great choice for iPhone users.

 See our review